 Internationally, dogs that developed clinical signs of rabies shortly after importation, were subsequently euthanased and diagnosed.
 During 2002 to 2013, there were 21 rabies cases in animals in Western Europe that were imported from Morocco and Eastern Europe (Ribadeau-Dumas et al. 2016).
 In France, 9 rabid dogs were imported from 2001 to 2011 (Mailles et al. 2011).
 Importation of dogs that were later found to be infected with exotic RABV variants has been reported in the United States four times since 2015 (OIE 2021b; Pieracci et al. 2021; ProMED 2020, 2021).
 Recently, two dogs incubating rabies were imported into Canada from Iran (OIE 2021d, 2022).
 These incidents have resulted in extensive public health investigations, PEP and quarantine of multiple animals.
 In addition, Spain and France lost (and later regained) their freedom from dog-mediated rabies following its introduction by a non-compliant imported pet (Allibert et al. 2008; Cliquet, Picard-Meyer & Robardet 2014; Perez de Diego et al. 2015).
 In mid-2022, the United States and Canada have made significant changes to their import conditions for dogs and cats following the increase in rabies biosecurity risk.
-Similarly in April 2022, the United Kingdom suspended commercial imports of dogs and cats from Ukraine, Belarus, Poland and Romania following an increase in rabies biosecurity risk
+In October 2022, the United Kingdom implemented an approved importers scheme for commercial imports of dogs and cats from Ukraine, Belarus, Poland and Romania following an increase in rabies biosecurity risk and an almost 6 month suspension of trade.

 Intentional non-compliances and fraudulent documentation have been detected and suspected during the import permit application process or during PEQ in dogs and cats being imported into Australia.
 Evidence has emerged of the operation of networks in approved countries with the intention of circumventing Australia's existing risk management measures for rabies virus.
 The methods detected or suspected include providing falsified or fraudulent laboratory reports and other pre-export preparation documentation (such as rabies vaccination certificates); collecting blood samples from animals not intended for export but known to be compliant with Australia's import conditions; and replacing microchips to link animals to compliant documentation.
+The department has been managing these detected and suspected non-compliance and fraudulent documents on an ad hoc basis.
+This has included requesting additional information from permit applicants, revoking import permits, verification of documentation with exporting countries, quarantine and in some case, re-export.
+However, as this is a global issue and some of the fraudulent activities are very sophisticated, ad hoc management is not a feasible or sustainable long-term solution; changes to import conditions are required in order to ensure Australia's ALOP continues to be met.